stratSystemF/lambda/README.md

 automatical ways to do that, but that does not change the fact that semantically, we need to compute, so Prop is not Ok.
 At some point we realized that perhaps we could put everything in Type, and not in Prop, because the special features of Prop (erasability, impredicativy...) did not seem needed.
-But it did not seem idiomatic in Coq.
+It did not seem idiomatic in Coq to put everything in Type, even when it is possible.

 ##Type and term substitution